DIR-LAB/deep-batch-scheduler/README.md

 ppo-pick-jobs.py: Train RLScheduler using PPO algorithm.
 ```

 To change the hyper-parameters, such as `MAX_OBSV_SIZE` or the trajectory length during training, you can change them in HPCSimPickJobs.py.
 You can also change to different neural networks (MLP and LeNet) in HPCSimPickJob.py.
-More details about the changes will be offered as standalone wiki page.

 ### Training
 To train a RL model based on a job trace, run this command: